 In 2013 when I was published by The Atlantic -- and around the same time my self-published eBook, "Careless Caregivers", achieved a number 2 rank in Amazon's Eldercare category.

 2015's speaking engagement at the national conference, Aging in America, held in Chicago that year...and realizing I had developed an all new business network and established myself in an entirely different industry.
 Wow, experience really can build new experience.

-October 2013, my first riding lesson at Billings Equestrian after twenty years out of the saddle.
+October 2013, my first riding lesson after twenty years out of the saddle.
 Breaking the news to Scott in early 2014 that I “needed” my own horse.
 July 2014: the trip of a lifetime to the Netherlands to look for that perfect horse – because I figured I’d never have that chance again and I’ve learned life is short.
 I didn’t just find my perfect horse, I found one of the best life mentors I’ve ever had: he inspires, challenges and rewards me with every interaction.

 With a heart full of gratitude for these experiences, I can't help but wonder: what will the next bullet point be?

 I love mentoring, if you are interested please contact me!